 Community Action in the State of Kansas

 The Wichita Sedgwick County Community Action Partnership (WSCCAP) serves as the local Community Action Program for Wichita and Sedgwick County.
-WSCCAP's focus is on assisting families achieve economic security through employment assistance and financial literacy.
-The program is open to low income families that reside in Wichita or Sedgwick County.
+WSCCAP's focus is on assisting families in achieving economic security through employment assistance and financial literacy.
+The program is open to low-income families that reside in Wichita or Sedgwick County.
 To be eligible for these services, the applicant must fall within the income guidelines and provide proof of residency.
 Click here to view the 2020 Income guidelines.